-Through years of experience traveling in Tanzania, Ajabu Adventures has collected tips for you that are given below.
+Through years of experience traveling in Tanzania, Ajabu Adventures has collected useful tips for you that are given below.
 Keep these tips in mind as you prepare for your trip to this beautiful country.

 When arriving in Tanzania it is advisable to plan a day for resting, to ensure that you can get used to the new environment.
-Change of food and high altitude can cause diarrhea, headaches or a loss of appetite.
-Be aware of the intense sunrays in Africa, if possible wear a hat or cap, keep drinking enough water and use if necessary some extra salt.
+Change of food and high altitude can cause diarrhea, headaches and/or loss of appetite.
+Be aware of the intense sunrays in Africa.
+If possible wear a hat or cap, keep drinking enough water and use if necessary some extra salt.
 Drinking ice-cold beverages is not recommended, because your stomach and intestines can be surtaxed.
 It is absolutely not recommended to drink water out of the faucet in Tanzania, only drink mineral water from sealed bottles.

 Swahili and English are the official languages of Tanzania.
 Most of the people working in the tourism industry are fluent in English and very often they speak another foreign language.

-It is important to keep you camera and other equipment dust free and in cool places, to ensure a longer lifespan of the equipment.
-We offer the possibility to recharge your batteries in our safari car, and it is also possible to charge them at your hotel/lodge.
-If you would like to take a picture of the local people, please ask for permission.
+It is important to keep your camera and other equipment dust free and in cool places, to ensure a longer lifespan of the equipment.
+We offer the possibility to recharge your batteries in our safari car and often it is also possible to charge them at your hotel/lodge.
+If you would like to take a picture of the local people, please first ask for permission.
 It is not permitted to take pictures of formal people/objects, such as police officers, military, barracks, airports or national flags.
 If in doubt, do not do it, it is not worth the trouble.

 Tanzania is a safe, stable and friendly country.
-In large cities and busy areas such as markets and bus stations it is advised to keep your eye on your belongings.
+In large cities and busy areas, such as markets and bus stations, it is advised to keep your eyes on your belongings.
 Please leave valuable jewelry at home.
-In the parks it is not dangerous if you take the following points in consideration:
+In the evenings don’t walk in the streets, but rather take a private taxi.

 - Always listen to the advice your guide gives you.